-If you're producing a significant project, you should include licensing music as part of your overall legal budget.
-Good reasons to hire an attorney are to facilitate the overall process, protect your interests, negotiate on your behalf, and to draft or review complex agreements.
+This is a pretty common question.
+If you producing a significant project, you should include licensing music as part of your overall legal budget.
+Otherwise, it depends on your situation.
+Good reasons to hire an attorney are to facilitate the overall process, protect your interests, negotiate on your behalf, and to draft or review complex. agreements.
 You might only need an attorney for just one part of the process.